arielroque/Ticketor/README.md

 # Ticketor
 Ticketor is a helpdesk API to assist users in contacting support

+### Note
+It is important that in production you NEVER HAVE YOUR SECRET KEY VISIBLE like left in config.js.
+Your secret key should be stored in an environment variable, like all sensitive information.

 ## Features
  - Token Based Authentication
  <p align="left">